GWLAB2015-summer-campus/gridappsd-2030_5/README.md

 The configuration file holds the definitions for controls, der, end devices and other settings that will be used during the runtime of the server.

-Both of these configuration files should be placed in the current working directory where you will start the server.
+The following files, openssl.cnf and config.yml, should be placed in the same directory where the server is started from.

 ### Example openssl.cnf